Latest COVID-19 updates and school response information

 1 – Classroom Contacts – Student requirements:

-The requirements regarding classroom contacts remain the same as Term 1.
+Currently, the requirements regarding classroom contacts remain the same for Term 3.
 We will continue to notify you if your child is regarded as a classroom contact.
 However, notification requirements within schools have relaxed, and as a result we may consider developing a more general notification method as the term progresses.

 - if the student has symptoms, they must not attend school and get tested as soon as possible